 PD Online is an internet based tool linked to Council's website that allows applicants, businesses, developers and members of the public to view and print information and track the progress of development applications online 24 hours a day, seven days a week.

-Council's Geographical Information Services (GIS) section has created an interactive mapping tool for residents and consultants to use.
+Interactive mapping is available for residents and consultants to use.

 A comprehensive list of information sheets, forms and checklists are provided to assist your development and planning enquiries.

 Assistance and advice